alibahaaa/alibahaaa/README.md

 - 👋 Hi, I’m Ali BahaAbadi
-- 👀 Passionate, detail-oriented, quick, and talented Android Developer with four years of experience in making quality android applications.
-Great at Java, Kotlin,  and Android programming.
-Adept at prioritizing and completing tasks to meet business requirements.
-A team player who is attentive to detail and can work in a fast-paced environment.
+- 👀 Passionate Android Developer with 5 years of experience in making quality Android applications, from business requirements gathering, planning, grooming, architecting and designing, developing, demo, and retro.
+Team player who is detail-oriented and works well in a fast-paced environment.
+Ability to create architecture for entire project from scratch.
+The guy the iOS team has been warned about.
 - 🌱 Android Developer @ BaSalam
 - 📫 alibahaabadii@gmail.com